Barsby

-Barsby is a village and former civil parish now in the parish of Gaddesby, in the Melton district, in the county of Leicestershire, England.
+Barsby is a hamlet and former civil parish, now in the parish of Gaddesby, in the Melton district of Leicestershire, England.
 In 1931 the parish had a population of 162.
 The surname derives from the village.

 History

-The village's name means 'farm/settlement of Barn' or 'farm/settlement of the children/offspring'.
+The village's name means "farm/settlement of Barn" or "farm/settlement of the children/offspring".
 Barsby was recorded in the Domesday Book as Barnesbie.
 Barsby was a chapelry in Ashby-Folville parish in 1866 Barsby became a civil parish in its own right, on 24 March 1884 Ashby Newbould was transferred from Ashby Folville and areas were moved to and from South Croxton.
 On 1 April 1936 the parish was abolished and merged with Gaddesby.